Luracast/Restler/public/examples/_009_rate_limiting/readme.md

 @example9 @rate-limit
 Feature: Testing Rate Limiting Example

+  Scenario: Resetting data to begin tests
+    When I request "PATCH examples/_009_rate_limiting/authors/reset.json"
+    Then the response status code should be 200
+    And the response should be JSON
+    And the response equals true

   Scenario: Creating new Author by POSTing vars
     Given that I want to make a new "Author"